Menstrual cycle: normal

 An egg is released from the right or left ovary at random and takes about 5 days to travel down the fallopian tube to the uterus.

 This phase follows ovulation and lasts from about day 15 to day 28.
 After the follicle ruptures as it releases its egg, it closes and forms a corpus luteum.
-The corpus luteum secretes more and more progesterone, which acts on glands in the endometrium and causes them to make a secretion.
-The purpose of this secretion is to feed the embryo for a few days until a placenta has formed.
-Even if the egg is not fertilised and pregnancy has not happened, the secretion is still produced.
+The corpus luteum secretes more and more progesterone, which acts on glands in the endometrium and causes the endometrium to thicken and secrete fluid.
+The thickened, secretory endometrium can feed an embryo for a few days until a placenta has formed.
+Even if the egg is not fertilised and pregnancy has not happened, the secretory endometrium is still produced.

 The progesterone secreted by the corpus luteum causes the temperature of the body to rise slightly until the start of the next period (see diagram).
 This rise in temperature can be plotted on a graph and gives an indication of when ovulation has occurred.